xEvheMary/BCIKart/README.md

 Path prefab is made to follow the custom track.

 ### Environment Toggle (Test Only)
-For free mode toggle, remove all environment-related objects, making the game free-roam.
+For the free mode toggle, remove all environment-related objects, making the game free-roam.

 ### Auxiliary
 * Camera control: change to first person PoV (optional), button is C, press again to go back to first person PoV
 * Change of environment
 * Customized track
 * Customized menu, 2 type of game modes
+* Invisible barriers to prevent the kart going to the wrong part of the track (test only)